 - Create shaped cucumbers by cutting triangles out of the edge of the cucumber as shown.

 #4.
-Separate parsley and set aside long pieces.
+Separate the parsley, setting aside the long pieces.
 Place a small stack of matchstick carrots on a long piece of parsley and tie.
-Tuck the loose end and repeat until you have the desired number of carrot bunches.
+Tuck the loose ends and repeat until you have the desired number of carrot bunches.
 Enjoy!

 Other Recipe Dips To Try